solbon/hello-world/README.md

 # hello-world
+Hi Humans,

-My first project on GitHub
+My name is Solbon.
+This is my lesson on GitHub tutorial.